Assessment Services

 ADHD is a neurodevelopmental condition characterized by persistent patterns of inattention, hyperactivity, and/or impulsivity that interfere with functioning across multiple areas of life.
 There are three presentations of ADHD:

-• Predominantly Inattentive (sometimes called ADD) — difficulty sustaining attention, following through on tasks, and staying organized, without significant hyperactivity.
+• Predominantly Inattentive (previously referred to as ADD): Difficulty sustaining attention, following through on tasks, and staying organized, without significant hyperactivity.

 02 — Who It's For